Specialty: 20th- and 21st-Century American Literature, Media and Technology, Critical Theory

 Degree: PhD, UCLA

 Since the publication of Corridor I have worked on several projects dedicated to the entwined understanding of narrative and medial form.
-My second book, A Poetics of the Outside: Exteriority, Mediation, and Twenty-First Century Narrative (under contract), is a study of nonhuman narration and the desire for the outside that moves between contemporary literature and critical thought.
-Unlike the central claims of North American nonhuman theory, new materialisms, or the broadly understood posthumanities, which are informed by the biological sciences, my method in A Poetics of the Outside develops out of the media theoretical approach to cultural techniques.
+My recently completed second book, A Poetics of the Outside: Cosmic Realism, Pseudoscience Fiction, and Other Weird Tales of the Twenty-First Century (under contract), is a study of nonhuman narration and the desire for the outside that moves between contemporary literature and critical thought.
+A Poetics of the Outside characterizes how the cultural forms of the twenty-first century register and contribute to a conceptual shift in thinking about exteriority that updates the legacies of antihumanism across disciplines and emerging fields of thought.
 I have also been working on a third book, a study of the novella that intervenes in studies of contemporary attention, technology, and reading practices by attending to fiction’s least-understood form.

 - Corridor: Media Architectures in American Fiction (University of Minnesota Press, 2013).

 - “The Novella as Technology: A Media Story.”
 Ex-position (2020).